 Most design trends come unexpectedly, evolve over time, become pointless and finally disappear from the design landscape.
 This holds particularly for web design, which is — just as every other creative field — prone for over-hyping and over-usage of trends.
 Being used excessively (sometimes properly, but mostly without any reasonable purpose), trends lose their ability to communicate information, express something unique or innovative and consequently lose their visual appeal.

 Web 2.0 style is an excellent example for this evolution in design.
-In the last months of 2007 we’ve observed a clear example of design abuse, as glossy buttons, colorful reflections, 3D-effects, rounded corners and xx-large font sizes could be found almost everywhere (and we’ve presented some examples a year ago).
+In 2007 we’ve observed a clear example of design abuse, as glossy buttons, colorful reflections, 3D-effects, rounded corners and xx-large font sizes could be found almost everywhere (and we’ve presented some examples a year ago).
 However, currently we’ve been observing a new step in this evolution.
 Web 2.0 elements start to disappear; they become more subtle, more user-centric, more content-oriented and less loud.
-Is it a sign for coming changes?

 What is the Grunge style?

 As Web 2.0 style passes way, it’s time for something new.
 Few weeks ago we’ve written about the hand-drawing style in modern web-design.
 And as Web 2.0 style is all about glossy and shiny look, another option would be something rather crude, radical and provoking.
 Such as the grunge style — dirty look with irregular, nasty, sometimes even ugly and crooked visual elements.
 Will it establish itself as a trend?
 Probably not.
 However, it may be used once some creative and unconventional design approach is needed.